 Following the rule above, the model will tag any text that mentions these terms as Software.

-The main advantage of this method is that it’s constantly improving the performance of the model, so it provides higher quality, more accurate insights.
+The main advantage of this method is that the performance of the model is constantly improving, providing higher quality and more accurate insights over time.
 On the negative side, creating this type of system is complex, time-consuming, and hard to scale.
 You would have to add new rules or change existing ones every time you need to analyze a new type of text.

 For automated document classification, there are two steps you’ll need to go through: preparing the dataset and training the algorithm.
 Let’s take a look at them in detail: